 If you enjoy a robust cup of coffee, this is the coffee you should try.
 Online reviews love the fact that you get a full-bodied experience, without the burnt or acidic aftertaste.

-Kaffeine Koffee claims their air-roasting process is the reason why their brew can be so flavorful without the bitterness crash that many experience after pressing dark roast beans.
+Kaffeine Koffee claims their air-roasting process is the reason why their brew can be so flavorful without the bitterness crash that many experiences after pressing dark roast beans.
 They air-roast small batches of quality coffee beans using state-of-the-art technology that evenly roasts and strips away, they claim, 80% of the acidity in coffee.

 Fans say they love the nutty taste and using a French press makes it a more flavorful experience compared to other brewing methods.
-Kaffeine Koffee offers a money back guarantee, so it’s worth trying since you have nothing to lose.
+Kaffeine Koffee offers a money-back guarantee, so it’s worth trying since you have nothing to lose.
 If they stand behind their brew, maybe you should too.

 Kicking Horse Kick Ass Coffee